replit/crosis/README.md

 TOKEN_SECRET=XXXXXXXXXX yarn test
 ```

-To interact with a connected client in the borwser run
+To interact with a connected client in the browser run

 ```sh
 TOKEN_SECRET=XXXXXXXXXX yarn debug